JakeDongwanKang/2800-202210-BBY15/README.md

     * App - that holds all of the static resources html files and images (avatars and post images that imports by users).
     * Public - that holds all of the static resources such as assets, css, and javascript files.

-## Test Plan
-* Tests on the website were done by checking database values after logins and registrations.
-* Tests were run manually on each page to check if each scene worked with all of its objects.
-* A list of tests done were done
-Click [Testing Log](https://docs.google.com/spreadsheets/d/1onjpp5LQvqqrM0Xsta7xTYl7vPLh-7MX15hi9F9XHmE/edit#gid=394496370) for our test plan

 ## Content